mabbleio/qube-bridge-contracts/README.md

 ## Notice
 QubeBridge is a Secure Custom Private Bridge operated by Mabble Protocol used solely by QubeSwap Dex for its users to Bridge Assets and Trade.
-The Bridge work flow relied on a Backend Processor Server.
+The Bridge work flow relied on a Backend Processor Server off-chain validation and a multisig for admin operations.